Joshdroid250/Joshdroid250/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+📎 &nbsp;I am a young systems engineering student, who in turn improves his knowledge through courses :D.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+💡 &nbsp;I love to practice with fun projects that motivate me to continue learning.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🎓 &nbsp;In the future I hope to stand out and contribute a lot to the community of programmers.\
-✍️ &nbsp;I really love the style of material or minimalist design.\
+🌱 &nbsp;I love the style of material or minimalist design too much, both in web and mobile developments.\
 💬 &nbsp;In my spare time I like to learn new things about programming.\